Joseph Conrad: Merchant marine

-During a brief call in India in 1885–86, 28-year-old Conrad sent five letters to Joseph Spiridion, a Pole eight years his senior whom he had befriended at Cardiff in June 1885 just before sailing for Singapore in the clipper ship Tilkhurst.
+During a brief call in India in 1885–86, 28-year-old Conrad sent five letters to Joseph Spiridion, a Pole eight years his senior whom he had befriended at Cardiff in June 1885, just before sailing for Singapore in the clipper ship Tilkhurst.
 These letters are Conrad's first preserved texts in English.
 His English is generally correct but stiff to the point of artificiality; many fragments suggest that his thoughts ran along the lines of Polish syntax and phraseology.

 More importantly, the letters show a marked change in views from those implied in his earlier correspondence of 1881–83.
 He had abandoned "hope for the future" and the conceit of "sailing [ever] toward Poland", and his Panslavic ideas.
 He was left with a painful sense of the hopelessness of the Polish question and an acceptance of England as a possible refuge.
 While he often adjusted his statements to accord to some extent with the views of his addressees, the theme of hopelessness concerning the prospects for Polish independence often occurs authentically in his correspondence and works before 1914.

 The year 1890 marked Conrad's first return to Poland, where he would visit his uncle and other relatives and acquaintances.
-His visit took place while he was waiting to proceed to the Congo Free State, having been hired by Albert Thys, deputy director of the Société Anonyme Belge pour le Commerce du Haut-Congo.
+This visit took place while he was waiting to proceed to the Congo Free State, having been hired by Albert Thys, deputy director of the Société Anonyme Belge pour le Commerce du Haut-Congo.
 Conrad's association with the Belgian company, on the Congo River, would inspire his novella, Heart of Darkness.
-During this period, in 1890 in the Congo, Conrad befriended Roger Casement, who was also working for Thys operating a trading and transport station in Matadi.
-In 1903 as British Consul in Boma he was commissioned to investigate abuses in the Congo, and later in Amazonian Peru, being knighted in 1911 for his advocacy of human rights.
+During this 1890 period in the Congo, Conrad befriended Roger Casement, who was also working for Thys, operating a trading and transport station in Matadi.
+In 1903, as British Consul to Boma, Casement was commissioned to investigate abuses in the Congo, and later in Amazonian Peru, and was knighted in 1911 for his advocacy of human rights.
 Casement later became active in Irish Republicanism after leaving the British consular service.